-A light breeze to 8 knots with near flat seas this morning.
+A moderate northeasterly to 15 knots with flat seas this morning.

 Seldens carbon spars are currently being used on Flying Dutchman, International 14’s , Contender and the Musto Skiff .
 Selden are also working closely with various classes and they move to allow carbon to be used . .
 Like wood and alloy previously, initial attempts at spar manufacture took place with round tubes, where technology quickly allowed masts to evolve into profiled sections.

 Seldens carbon spar range features super efficient ‘profiled’ shapes.
 The ‘Tear-Drop’ profile gives the spar the required stiffness ratios fore and aft to counteract the upwind kicker loads.
 Also, because of its aerofoil shape, the profiled section has improved air adhesion compared to a round tube, meaning that the spar will directly increase lift and reduce drag and so allow a cleaner air entry onto the luff of the mainsail.
 In real terms, this means the boat can point higher and go faster!

 "The Seldén carbon dinghy spar range, with its unique profiled section, truly offers a new generation of carbon performance spars".

 |Series 3||0.47-0.65||64||52||18-27||15-23||Contender, Int., Rocket, Musto Skiff|